filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Retrieval providers will play a role at the end of a storage provider deal.

-To qualify for this role, a potential retrieval provider needs to perform a Proof of Retrievability (PoR), a compact proof that a target file is intact, in the sense that the client can fully recover it.
+To qualify for this role, a potential retrieval provider will need to perform a Proof of Retrievability (PoR), a compact proof that a target file is intact, in the sense that the client can fully recover it.

 ## zk-SNARKs